Messer

 A Fundamental Challenge

-By involving all employees throughout the organization, we were able to discover that the biggest opportunity for automation was at factory-level.
+By involving all employees throughout the organisation, we were able to discover that the biggest opportunity for automation was at factory-level.
 We concluded that the planning of one of Messer’s most important operational processes – filling cylinders with one of their many kinds of industrial gases – was done completely manually.
 Team leaders had to download the order list from SAP themselves, after which they assigned task priorities to individual employees on a whiteboard, without follow-up or archival possibilities.
 This process left much room for human errors, so we saw the opportunity to use the Microsoft Power Platform to automate it.

 A Time Saving Solution